techiediaries/techiediaries/_posts/2020/angular-9/seo/2020-02-18-angular-seo-title-and-meta-tags.md

 ---
 layout: post
-title: "Angular 7/8 SEO: Adding Title and Meta Tags to Your Universal App"
+title: "Angular 9/8 SEO: Adding Title and Meta Tags to Your Universal App"
 image: "images/content/angular.png"
 excerpt: "In this tutorial, we'll see in a 3 easy steps how you can render your Angular 8 application on the server to make it SEO-friendly and boost its performance using the Angular Universal technology" tags : [angular , angular8]
 ---

-In the previous tutorial, we've seen how to do server-side rendering of our Angular 8 application to make our app SEO friendly and increase the performance.
+In the previous tutorial, we've seen how to do server-side rendering of our Angular 9 application to make our app SEO friendly and increase the performance.
 Let's now learn how to add  meta tags to our app which is also important for SEO.

+## Setting Meta and Title Tags in Angular 9 for SEO Purposes

 Angular provides the `Meta` and `Title` services that allows you to either get or set the HTML meta tags and title.

 In the previous tutorial, we've performed the following steps:

-- Step 1 - Setting up Angular CLI and Initializing a Project
+- Step 1 - Setting up Angular 9 CLI and Initializing a Project
-- Step 2 - Setting up Angular Universal
+- Step 2 - Setting up Angular 9 Universal
 - Step 3 - Building and Serving the App with Express Server

 Now, let's do one more step!